dwavesystems/dwave-ocean-sdk/docs/overview/solving_problems.rst

 Ocean software can abstract away much of the mathematics and programming for some types of problems.
 At its heart is a binary quadratic model (BQM) class that together with other Ocean tools helps formulate various optimization problems.
-It also provides an API to binary quadratic :term:`sampler`\ s (the component used to minimize a BQM and therefore solve the original problem), such as the D-Wave system and classical algorithms you can run on your computer.
+It provides an API to binary quadratic :term:`sampler`\ s (the component used to minimize a BQM and therefore solve the original problem), such as the D-Wave system and classical algorithms you can run on your computer\ [#]_.

+.. [#] At a higher level of abstraction, it also provides a discrete quadratic
+       model (:term:`DQM`) class, :class:`dimod.DiscreteQuadraticModel`, which
+       can be used, for example, by :term:`hybrid` DQM samplers.

 The following sections describe this problem-solving procedure in two steps (plus a third that may benefit some problems); see the :ref:`gs`